-STACREC noted the CITES resolution requesting regional fishery agencies to improve the collection of data on shark catches and the responses by ICES (the addition, at the request of the ICES Study Group on Elasmobranchs, of 37 species on the STATLANT 27A questionnaire) and by ICCAT (the request that national authorities submit to ICCAT data on shark by-catches in tuna-fisheries and on catches by tunavessels targeting sharks).
-STACREC noted that this resolution was discussed at the CWP 17th Session, which recommended that CWP Agencies include individually identified elasmobranchs in their list species.
-Recognizing that identification of some species would be problematic the CWP recommended that CWP agencies give guidance to National Authorities in species identification.
+STACREC noted the CITES resolution requesting regional fishery agencies to improve the collection of data on shark catches and the responses by ICES (the addition, at the request of the ICES Study Group on Elasmobranchs, of 37 species on the STATLANT 27A questionnaire) and by ICCAT (the request that national authorities submit to ICCAT data on shark by-catches in tuna-fisheries and on catches by tuna-vessels targeting sharks).
+STACREC noted that this resolution was discussed at the 17th CWP intersessional meeting which recommended that CWP Agencies include individually identified elasmobranchs in their list species.
+Recognising that identification of some species would be problematic the CWP recommended that CWP agencies give guidance to National Authorities in species identification.

-STACREC agreed with the CWP that identification of elasmobranchs could be problematic and recommended that NAFO encourage training in identification and reporting of elasmobranchs.
+STACREC agreed with the CWP that identification of elasmobranchs could be problematic and recommended that the NAFO encourage training in identification and reporting of elasmobranchs.